oracle/okafka/README.md

 Connects to Oracle Database and create a topic TXEQ with 10 partitions with default retention time of 7 days.

 `2.
 DeleteTopic.java`
-Deletes already created OKafka Topic.
+Deletes already created OKafka topic.

 `3.
 SimpleProducer.java`
 Produces 100 messages into TxEQ topic.